MVP3 Foundation

 OFFICIAL RULES – AI CLAUSE

-This contest is designed to recognize human creativity and original work.
+This contest is intended to recognize human creativity and original work.

 Short Films: Entries must be primarily created by the entrant(s).
-Limited use of AI tools (for example, basic editing aids or noise reduction) is allowed, but fully AI‑generated video, scripts, or voices are not allowed.
+Limited use of AI tools for basic editing support, such as noise reduction or simple technical enhancement, may be allowed.
+Fully AI-generated video, scripts, performances, or voices are not allowed.

-Submissions that are primarily AI‑generated or that misrepresent AI‑generated work as the entrant’s original creation may be disqualified.
+Submissions that are primarily AI-generated, or that misrepresent AI-generated work as original human-created work, may be disqualified.

-Entrants must be prepared to describe their creative process and how they created their work if requested by the judges.
+Entrants must be prepared to describe their creative process if requested.

 OFFICIAL RULES & LEGAL DISCLAIMER